Last Updated on May 9, 2025 by vanessa sequeira

 Inherent interest rate risk

-Though gilt funds have minimal credit and volatility risk, they are still exposed to interest rate risks.
+Though long-term gilt funds have minimal credit and volatility risk, they are still exposed to interest rate risks.
 If the interest rate of fixed-income investments rises, government securities would become less attractive since they would have a lower rate.
 This would cause a drop in the NAV of the fund.

 Returns

 In a bullish market, returns on equity would outperform those on gilt funds.
-The returns from gilt funds are attractive in a bear market when equity is suffering a fall.
+The returns from high-performance gilt funds are attractive in a bear market when equity is suffering a fall.
 Moreover, if the interest rates in the economy are falling, gilt funds would offer higher returns and vice-versa.

 Expense ratio